divals8282/react-advanced/ARCHITECTURE.md

-1. my architecture are advanced application architucture which are for complex app solutions, where you can easly reuse much common components in much comlex components (for example ui-kit components in fragments then reuse everything in pages). part of css also for advanced solutions SASS+BEM
+1. The architecture follows an advanced application structure designed for complex solutions.
+It promotes reusability by organizing components into multiple layers, allowing common components to be easily reused within more complex ones.
+For example, UI Kit components can be composed into fragments, which are then reused across different pages.
+The styling approach also targets scalability and maintainability through the use of **SASS** and the **BEM** methodology.
-2. state manager in my case used for light/dark mode
+2. In this project, the state manager is used primarily for handling the light/dark theme mode, making a lightweight solution sufficient for the current requirements.
-3. in much complex production application may be redux-toolkit is much preferable
+3. For larger and more complex production applications, **Redux Toolkit** may be a more suitable choice due to its advanced state management capabilities, ecosystem, and scalability.